Read the next sentence carefully, because it may burst your bubble. Contrary to popular belief, pineapples did not originate in Hawaii.

-We enjoy pineapples today thanks to Christopher Columbus, who brought them back to Europe after one of his expeditions to South America, which is where they are believed to have originated from.
+In fact, Christopher Columbus brought the first pineapples back to Europe after one of his expeditions to South America, which is where they are believed to have originated from.
 Thankfully, that fun fact doesn’t change the sweet and juicy taste of the delicious tropical fruit.

 Not only is pineapple the perfect addition to a smoothie, a stir fry dish, a tangy guacamole or a fruit bowl, it turns out that it boasts a long list of health benefits.